How to Plant, Grow, and Care for Goji Berry

 To pick, gently pluck the berry off the bush with your fingers.
 Avoid using any tools that would pick several at once as that may bruise the fruit.
 After harvest, add organic mulch that will begin to break down and add nutrients to the surrounding soil.

-Most goji berries sold in the United States are sold dried as a result of how delicate and fragile they are when fresh.
-They’re often imported and sold at Asian markets.
-It is relatively easy to sun dry or dehydrate your berries for long-term storage.
+Most goji berries sold in the United States are dried because they are delicate and fragile when fresh.
+They’re often imported and sold in Asian markets.
+Sun drying or dehydrating your berries for long-term storage is relatively easy.

 However, juicing is becoming increasingly popular and some people are growing gojis just for their juice.
 Many of the nutrients available in the berries can be squeezed out and consumed in juice form.
 Trying freezing the juice if you’re juicing large quantities at a time.
 It may be helpful to add another sweeter ingredient as well to mask or at least offset the tartness of the goji berry.